 We may need to obtain debt or additional equity financing in the future.
+The Company has securitized bond debt outstanding with call dates in January and July 2019.
+It is anticipated that we will purchase or refinance these facilities prior to their call dates.
 The type, timing and terms of the financing selected by us will depend on, among other things, our cash needs, the availability of other financing sources and prevailing conditions in the financial markets.
 There can be no assurance that any of these sources will be available to us at any time or that they will be available on satisfactory terms.